sini/nixkraken/docs/src/guides/theming.md

 ### Packaging themes

-Here is an example derivation to package [Catppuccin's themes for GitKraken](https://github.com/catppuccin/gitkraken):
+Here is an example derivation to package [Catppuccin's themes for GitKraken][catppuccin-gitkraken]:

 ```nix
 {